AKST/kira/README.md

 # Kira

-> 🚨 Currently beta grade software, I wouldn't recommend usage in production systems
+> 🚨 Currently beta grade software, I wouldn't recommend usage in production systems, or your personal projects for the matter 😂

 A concurrent task scheduler, intended to maximize through put of predefined tasks with clear dependencies on each other to run in